slvwagner/R_markdown_utilities/README.md

-# markdown utilities
+# Markdown utilities

-## Create automatically a Markdown file from word files (.docx)
+## Create a Markdown file from word files (.docx)

--   including the structure of the file (Heading and Title)
+-   Including the structure of the file (Heading and Title)

 ## Create automatically table of contents for Markdown files